Emergency Guide for Parents ::..

 Parents Have a Key Role in Emergency Response

 During an emergency situation, school and emergency officials must act quickly to secure schools in order to safeguard students and staff.
-Parents and caregivers can assist greatly by being prepared before an emergency.
-Here are a few critical things you can do:
+Parents and caregivers can assist by being prepared.

 - Provide your school with contact information for adults authorized as emergency contacts for your child.